esperanca-leonardo/microservice-email/README.md

   setx DATABASE_USER user
   setx DATABASE_USER_PASSWORD 123
   ```

-- #### Running the Script
+  #### Running the Script
   1. Create a text file and copy the script above.
   2. Save the file with a `.bat` extension, like `set_environment_variables.bat`.
   3. Run the file by double-clicking on it or running it through the Windows terminal.

   This script will automatically set the required environment variables for the application.
 You only need to run the script once, and the variables will be permanently set on your system.

+- #### 5.2 Linux

 ## Note
 Make sure to replace the default values `youremail@gmail.com`, `your_app_password` with the correct values for your environment before running the script.